 Elucidat is designed so that you can storyboard right within the platform.
 In this page, you can get an overview of the structure and layout of your project, without needing to dive in to edit individual pages – until you’re ready.

-If you’ve used a Learning Accelerator Blueprint, or another project as the basis for this one, you’ll have a pre-built structure of pages and chapters for your project already in this screen.
+If you’ve used a Learning Accelerator template, or another project as the basis for this one, you’ll have a pre-built structure of pages and chapters for your project already in this screen.